-ASSIGN 'MASTER=DBSDIR:abc.master'

-The string "DBSDIR:" specifies a symbolic name that is to be replaced by another string.
-The replaced string is defined by the "symbol=" keyword (or "lsymbol keyword if "node" was not specified) in an initialization or RC file, on the command line, or as environment variable.
-For example,

-(LINUX) symbol=DBSDIR=/dbs

-(Windows) symbol=DBSDIR=d:\dbs

-When the previous ASSIGN statement is processed, the filename assigned to the logical name MASTER is /dbs/abc.master on LINUX and d:\dbs\abc.master on Windows.
-An alternate way of defining symbolic names is through the use of environment variables.
-For example, typing the following command

-export DBSDIR=/dbs

-at a Korn shell prompt, or

-setenv DBSDIR /dbs

-at a C-shell prompt, or

-set DBSDIR=d:\dbs

-at a Windows shell prompt, is equivalent to the "symbol" keyword definition.

-Note: If a symbolic name is defined by both a symbol statement in an RC file and by an environment variable, the symbol statement value will be used.

-The section titled Environment Variables contains a list of environment variables that are automatically created by the nastran command.
-Of particular interest to the logical symbol feature are the OUTDIR and DBSDIR variables.
-These variables refer to the directory that will contain the output files (set using the "out" keyword) and the directory that will contain the permanent database files (set using the "dbs" keyword), respectively.

-sysfield sysfield=option,option, Default: None

-Defines a global SYS value that is applied the following formats: keyword=value or s.
-Each option must have one
+(Windows) Symbol=DBSDIR=d:\dbs When the previous ASSIGN statement is processed, the filename assigned logical name MASTER is /dbs/abc.master on LINUX and d:\dbs\abc.master on Windows.
+An alternate way of defining symbol names is through the use of environment variables.
+For example, typing the following command export DBSDIR=/dbs at a Korn shell prompt, or seteny DBSDIR /dbs lic at a Korn shell prompt, or at a Korn shell prompt, or setenv DBSDIR /dbs at a C-shell prompt, or set DBSDIR=d:\dbs at a Windows shell prompt, is equivalent to the "symbol" keyword definiti on.
+Note: If a symbolic name is defined by both a symbol statement in an RC file and environment variable, the symbol statement value will be used. by an The section titled Environment Variables contains a list of environment variables are automatically created by the nastran command.
+Of particular interest logical symbol feature are the OUTDIR and DBSDIR variables.
+These var refer to the directory that will contain the output files (set using the "out" keyword) and the directory that will contain the permanent database files using the "dbs" keyword), respectively. to the iables sysfield sysfield=option,option, Default: None Defines a global SYS value that is applied to Dbsets.
+Each option must have of the following formats: keyword=value or LNAMEXP(keyword=value,keyword=value,) e one where: LNAMEXP = specifies a logical name expression using the LINUX/Windows file specification format Characters may be specified in any case.
+Internally, they are converted to u case before they are used. pper- Most characters in a substitution pattern match themselves but you can also some special pattern-matching characters in the pattern.

-LNAMEXP(keyword=value,keyword=v value,)

-where:

-LNAMEXP = specifies a logical name expression using the LINUX/Windows file name specification format

-Characters may be specified in any case.
-Internally, they are converted to upper- case before they are used.
 Most characters in a substitution pattern match themselves but you can also use some special pattern-matching characters in the pattern.
-These special characters are: = Matches any string, including the null string. ? = Matches any one character. [] = Matches any one of the characters enclosed in the square brackets. [!] = Matches any one character other than one of the characters that follow the exclamation mark within square brackets.

-equivalent to [abcdy].
+These special characters are:

+= Matches any string, including the null string. ? = Matches any one character.

+Matches any one of the characters enclosed in the square brackets. [...] [!...]= Matches any one character other than one of the characters that follow the exclamation mark within square brackets.
+Inside square brackets, a pair of characters separated by a - (minus) specifies a set of all characters that collate within the range of that pair, as defined by the ASCII collating sequence, so that [a-dy] is equivalent to [abcdy]. keyword=value = Specifies a keyword and value to be used for the Dbset file.
-keyword=value

-Specifies a keyword and value to be used for the Dbset file.
 If the entry is part of an option qualified by an LNAMEXP expression, the keyword and value will only be used for a Dbset file whose logical name is selected by the expression specified by LNAMEXP.
 Otherwise, the keyword and value will be used for all Dbset files.
 Note that a null LNAMEXP expression will match any logical name.